The impact of Child Poverty in the North East

 What will happen next?

-The North East Mayor Kim McGuinness will invest £28.6m to tackle child poverty across the region in plans to be approved on 22 July 2025.
+The North East Mayor Kim McGuinness will invest £28.6m to tackle child poverty across the region, after the North East Child Poverty Action Plan was formally approved on 22 July 2025.

 The Action Plan will drive the most comprehensive and coordinated regional intervention of its kind in England, fulfilling Mayor Kim’s promise to put tackling child poverty at the heart of her mission to make the North East the home of real opportunity.